Gurusaday Dutt: Contributions to social work

 In 1925, he lost his wife at a very early age.
 He established the Saroj Nalini Dutt Memorial Association, in February 1925, as a Central Training Institute for training crafts and basic education to provide livelihood to women who had been deprived from receiving formal education in early life and lived at the mercy of relatives.
 He thought of non-formal education many years before it was officially started.
 His pioneering work was started when most women in India were still behind the purdah (veil), and would not dare to come out in the world to create a future for themselves.
 This organisation became the apex organisation for Mahila Samitis (Women's Institutes) in Eastern India, and was later affiliated to the Associated Country Women of the World (ACWW) and the International Alliance of Women.

 In October 1925, he started Bangalakshmi, a monthly magazine that is still published.

 In 1929, he started a magazine called Gramer Daak that dealt with agrarian and rural matters of concern.

 It was at Mymensingh that he started a Folk Dance Revival Society.
 He revived the Jaari dance, being inspired by the secular nature of the dance and its spirit of unifying both Hindus and Muslims, at a time when communal tensions were running high.

+In 1929, it was during Dutt's fourth visit to England that he attended All-England Folk Dance & Folk Song Festival.
+This inspired him to set up the Bangiya Palli Sampad Raksha Samiti (translated as Cultural Heritage Protection Society of Bengal) on his return.

 In 1930, he discovered the Raibeshe folk dance, a martial dance of un-divided Bengal, in Birbhum.
 He studied the origins of the dance and discovered its rich cultural past and its connection with the army of Raja Man Singh of Rajasthan.
 Subsequently, he also revived the Kaathi, Dhamail, Baul, Jhumur, Brata and Dhali dances from different parts of un-divided Bengal.

-In 1931, he met Cecil Sharp, who revived Morris dancing in England, when he visited London.
-He also attended All-England Folk Dance & Folk Song Festival.
-This inspired him to set up the Bangiya Palli Sampad Raksha Samiti (translated as Cultural Heritage Protection Society of Bengal) on his return.